qqalex/mcnamesniper-js/README.md

 # quickbrownfox
-Advanced Node.js & Rust Minecraft name sniper
+Advanced Minecraft name sniper written in Node.js & Rust

 ## Unmaintained
 I no longer can maintain this project.
 90% complete.